Introduction to Cluster Algebras. Chapter 7: Face labels of reduced plabic graphs

 \section{Face labels of reduced plabic graphs}

-In this section, we use the notion of a trip introduced in \cref{def:trip} to label each face of a reduced plabic graph by a collection of positive integers.
+In this section, we use the notion of a trip introduced in \cref{def:trip} to label each face of a reduced (leafless) plabic graph by a collection of positive integers.
 These face labels generalize the labeling of diagonals in a polygon by Pl\"ucker coordinates (cf.\ Section~\ref{sec:Ptolemy}) as well as the labeling of faces in (double or ordinary) wiring diagrams by chamber minors (cf.\ Sections~\hbox{\ref{sec:baseaffine}--\ref{sec:matrices}}).
-In the following chapter, we will relate the face labels of reduced plabic graphs to Pl\"ucker coordinates that form an extended cluster for the standard cluster structure on a Grassmannian or, more generally, on a Schubert or positroid subvariety within it.
+In a subsequent chapter, we will relate the face labels of reduced plabic graphs to Pl\"ucker coordinates that form an extended cluster for the standard cluster structure on a Grassmannian or, more generally, on a Schubert or positroid subvariety within it.

-\begin{remark} Let $G$ be a reduced plabic graph.
+\begin{remark} Let $G$ be a reduced (leafless) plabic graph.
 Let $T_i$ be the one-way trip in~$G$ that begins at a boundary vertex~$i$ and ends at a boundary vertex~$j$.

 If $i\neq j$, then we claim that there are two kinds of faces in~$G$: those on the left side of the trip~$T_i$ and those on the right side of it.
-If $G$ is normal, then this claim follows from the fact (see \cref{thm:reduced}) that $G$ does not contain essential self-intersections.
-For a general reduced plabic graph, the claim can be deduced from the case of normal graphs using the procedure described in \cref{def:normalize}.
+This claim follows from the fact (see \cref{thm:reduced}) that $G$ does not contain essential self-intersections.

-If $i=j$, then by \cref{prop:fixedlollipop}, the boundary vertex $i$ is the root of a tree that collapses to a lollipop.
+If $i=j$, then by \cref{prop:fixedlollipop}, the boundary vertex $i$ is incident to a lollipop.
 If this lollipop is white (resp., black), then we declare that all faces of $G$ lie on the left (resp., right) side of the trip~$T_i$. \end{remark}